wyattlindsey/fibergenie/README.md

 **Running**

-From the `fibergenie/server/` directory, launch the application with Nodemon, Flow and ESLint using:
+From the `fibergenie/server/` directory, launch the server application with Nodemon, Flow and ESLint using:
 ```
 yarn start:dev
 ```